Your story is our history

 There are a variety of scholarships available to attend classes at Stuhr Museum.

 We also have a higher education scholarship available to our Living History Apprentice.

-These scholarships help provide tuition support for public schools and eligible students participating in the Heritage Activities for Today’s Students (H.A.T.S.)
-Classes at Stuhr Museum.
+These scholarships help provide tuition support for public schools and eligible students participating in the Structure Class field trips at Stuhr Museum.
 Teachers, administrators and social workers may apply.
 Field Trip Scholarships are open to Class C, D and Title I public schools.

 These scholarships provide free tuition and transportation for deserving students to attend Stuhr Museum Summer Adventures.